4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 """

-Find the fundamental mode of a meandered quarter-wavelength coplanar waveguide
+Find the first two modes of a meandered quarter-wavelength coplanar waveguide resonator

 """